- If the doctrine of the Trinity is true …

 He not only observes but also experiences everything we go through.
 He listens to our thoughts, feels our feelings, loves us deeply, prays on our behalf, and guides us to grow in godliness.

-Our internal dialog with Him is actually prayer — so long as it’s a dialog, with us listening for His response (whether direct or merely a peace about the correct choice).
+Our internal dialog with Him is actually prayer — so long as it’s a dialog, with us listening for His response (whether direct or merely peace/unease about a choice).
 This is how we fulfill the mandate to “pray without ceasing” (1 Thess 5:16-18).

 But we still face relational conflict with God: The two voices in our heads seldom agree.